And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 There's no real spontaneity.

-He's having to drum it up, is their point.
+There's no, he's having to drum it up, is their point.

 It's not a bunch of people that can't wait to join the protest march and whatever.

-So the point primarily of the piece is that Sharpton has been, been there, done that, but they make the point here.
+So the point primarily of the piece is that Sharpton has been, been there, done that.

-Here's a poll quote from the story.
+Here's a pull quote from the story.

-This piece claims people are watching her because out of sympathy.
+This piece claims people are watching her because out of sympathy, that they know CNN's exploiting her.

 This is their opinion.

-The people that the left claims really care about, looking out for, gonna make sure that nobody gets away with harming them.
+The people that the left claims to really care about, looking out for, going to make sure that nobody gets away with harming them, those people are actually exploiting African Americans.

 They are exploiting Hispanics.

-They're exploiting all their so-called constituency groups.
+They're exploiting all their so-called constituency groups rather than really helping them.

-Hey, folks, I've got to uh you know you've heard me talking about these these great turvis tumblers that we have at 2F by T, and we sold out of our initial supply in days.
+Hey, folks, I've got to, you know, you've heard me talking about these great Turvist tumblers that we have at 2FIT.

 So we have been restocked.

-It's got Rush Revere on at 12 ounces.
+It's got Rush Revere, 12 ounces.

 It's really fabulous.

-Rush Revere on one side and the revered rush on the other side.
+Rush Revere on one side and the revered Rush on the other side.

-So we're restocked, and here's the deal.
+And here's the deal.

-It's summertime, it's tea time.
+It's tea time.

 We've got the best tea going.

-All you need is the promo code, and the promo code is Tumblr2013.
+All you need is the promo code.

 No spaces in there.

-Tumblr T-U-M-B-L-E-R, Tumblr 2013, and you need to apply the promo code before you check out.
+And you need to apply the promo code before you check out.

 It's all explained there very easily.

-Here is oops, I just looked at the clock, and there's not enough time for a here is.
+Here is, oops, I just looked at the clock and there's not enough time for a here is.

-We're gonna do, I'm gonna try.
+We're going to do, I'm going to try.

-What in the world is never I can't look at the TV.
+I can't look at the TV.

 So, next half hour, wall-to-wall calls, since you have been so patient, and I haven't gotten to nearly enough of you.